Skip to main content

 env.connect_fastapi(app)

 To evaluate an agent, you need two things: what to tell it, and how to score what it did.
-Scripts capture both with two yield statements:
+Scenarios capture both with two yield statements:

 @env.scenario("checkout")